Teaching qualification check

 Check you are qualified to teach

-To get accredited to teach in NSW public schools, you must have completed a minimum of four years of tertiary study that included a teaching qualification in primary, secondary or K-12 teaching.
+Before you can be accredited to teach in NSW public schools, you must have completed a minimum of four years of tertiary study that included a teaching qualification in primary, secondary or K-12 teaching.

 Check you are accredited to teach